tc39/notes/es9/2018-09/sept-27.md

 ## Normative: Add export * as ns from "mod" (cont'd)

 BFS: We have this open PR about adding a syntax for exporting from another module its namespace as a local name.
 Some people wanted to discuss this a bit but we haven't really heard objections.
-We had a “needs consensus” and DD seemed OK with this on IRC, so I'm asking now to see if we can move forward and merge this PR.
+We had a "needs consensus" and DD seemed OK with this on IRC, so I'm asking now to see if we can move forward and merge this PR.

 KS: Looks like the PR needs to be rebased.
 Didn't we report consensus a couple of meetings ago on this?